edgio-docs/edgio-docs/src/guides/performance/traffic_splitting.md

 -   A hostname (e.g., www.example.com) associated with your property.
 All traffic for this hostname is directed at a single origin configuration (e.g., web).
 -   A relative path (e.g,. /images/bunny.png).

-Traffic splitting allows you to customize how your site traffic is distributed to your origin configurations.
+Traffic splitting allows you to distribute a hostname's traffic across multiple origin configurations.
 It also allows you to rewrite or redirect requests to an alternate path.
+This flexibility allows you to tailor traffic splitting to fit your implementation.

 ## Quick Start